Bunyaminserbest/devConnector/README.md

 - the second half i created the UI (user’s interface) using react using redux for state management.

 ### What I've learned
-To be honest the second part of this project was to difficult for me.
 I feel more comfortable with node then react or reduxe.
 This course allowed me to better understand node architecture.
-I'm always eager to learn more, the next step is to learning in more details node.js & upgrade my back-end skills